-The department offers programs of study leading to the degrees of Master of Science in horticulture (with areas of specialization in horticultural science, landscape architecture, phytochemistry and turfgrass science), Master of Agriculture with specialization in horticulture, and participates in multidisciplinary PhD programs in crop science, environmental science, food science, and plant science.
+The department offers programs of study leading to the degrees of Master of Science in Horticulture (with areas of specialization in Horticultural Science, Sustainable Landscape Design and Management, Phytochemistry and Turfgrass Science), and Master of Agriculture with specialization in Horticulture, Doctoral students can participate in multidisciplinary PhD programs in Crop Science, Environmental Science, Food Science, and Plant Science.
 Areas of study include floriculture crops, fruit and nut crops, vegetables, ornamental nursery crops, and turf.
-In addition to commodity-oriented specialities, students may emphasize food processing, environmental applications, plant extraction applications, postharvest physiology, or stress physiology disciplines.
+In addition to commodity-oriented specialties, students may emphasize food processing, environmental applications, plant extraction applications, postharvest physiology, or stress physiology disciplines.
 Applicants should indicate their interest area(s).
 Research opportunities range from whole plant production/management studies to fundamental cellular studies.
-Additional information on programs, application procedures, and financial assistance is available at: www.hortla.okstate.edu/graduate/.
+Additional information on programs, application procedures, and financial assistance is available at: www.hortla.okstate.edu/students/graduateprogram/.

 Prerequisites.
-Admission requires a bachelor's degree in horticulture, landscape architecture, or a related field with at least a 3.00 ("B") grade-point average.
+Admission requires a bachelor's degree in Horticulture, Landscape Architecture, or a related field with at least a 3.00 ("B") grade-point average.
 Students with course work deficiencies in fundamental areas may be required to take remedial courses to attain proficiency in accordance with the advisory committee's guidance.
 In addition to Graduate College requirements, applicants must submit official GRE scores, a statement of research and career interests, and three letters of reference.